-In August, 1993 I presented a speech at Harvard Graduate School of Education through BAGLY (Boston Alliance of Gay and Lesbian Youth) about LGBTQ harassment in public school based on my own personal experiences.
+In August, 1993 I advocated for LGBTQ youth at Harvard Graduate School of Education through BAGLY, speaking about harassment in public school based.

 From the speech: